About

 .jpg)

-Their work at Punchdrunk helped win the company the Business of the Year from the Royal Borough of Greenwich, and Partner of the Year from Greenwich University.
-In 2017 Alistair founded WoLab, a working laboratory for artists to create, which supported over 500 artists to develop themselves.
-Alistair is an Associate Artist at The National Youth Theatre, a former Connect Artist for RTYDS, and in the past have read scripts for The Bush Theatre, Theatre503, Theatre Uncut, and The Papatango Prize.
-They also work as a Wellbeing Practitioner and Access Worker, supporting artists across all disciplines realise their creative ambitions.
-In addition to this, Alistair is the Creative Director of Life’s a Pitch Projects, and also is as an experienced fundraiser; to date, they have raised over £18m in funding for various artistic adventures.
+In 2017 Alistair founded WoLab, a working laboratory for artists to create, which during its seven years of programming supported over 500 artists to develop themselves.
+Alistair is an Associate Artist at The National Youth Theatre, a former Connect Artist for RTYDS, and a Reader for the Bruntwood Prize, having co-developed the reader training, and in the past has read scripts for The Bush Theatre, Theatre503, Theatre Uncut, and The Papatango Prize.
+Alistair also often works as a Wellbeing Practitioner and Access Worker, supporting artists across all disciplines to realise their creative ambitions.
+In addition to this, Alistair is also a capable fundraiser; to date, they have raised over £18m in funding for various artistic projects.

 Alistair has worked with: